Cold sores (fever blisters) - Stages / Signs & Symptoms / How to identify them. / Pictures.

-Cold sores and fever blisters (yes, they're the same thing) can be distinguished from other types of mouth sores by way of evaluating A) The way the look. and B) The location where they form.
-(Scroll on down this page for pictures illustrating both.)
+Cold sores and fever blisters (yes, they're the same thing) can be distinguished from other types of mouth sores by way of evaluating:

 graphic below for more pictures.

-- In most cases a person's first indication that a cold sore is developing is that they notice a sense of soreness, tautness, or swelling in the location where their cold sore will ultimately form.
-Sometimes this same area will become slightly reddened.
+In most cases, a person's first indication that they have a cold sore (fever blister) developing is that they notice a sense of soreness, tautness, or swelling in the area where it will ultimately form.

 B) Where do cold sores form?